meetuparchive/mwp-cli/docs/tx.md

 ```

 1. `push`: (`mope tx push`):
   Pushes new and updated content to Transifex for translation
 2. `pull` target: (`mope tx pull <resource>`):
   Pulls translated content from Transifex resource and appends to po files

 ### Options

 Note: These options are only available for `push` right now.

-1. `--project=master`: (`mope tx push --project=master`):
+#### `--project`
-   Pushes translated content from local repo into Transifex master resource
+  (e.g. `mope tx push --project=master`): Pushes translated content from local repo into Transifex master resource
-2. `push --all`: (`mope tx push --all`):
+#### `push --all`
-   Pushes translated content from local repo into Transifex all_translations resource
+  (e.g. `mope tx push --all`): Pushes translated content from local repo into Transifex all_translations resource

 ## Transifex process / flow